 2 1Some time afterward, when the anger of King Ahasuerus subsided, he thought of Vashti and what she had done and what had been decreed against her.
 2The king’s servants who attended him said, “Let beautiful young virgins be sought out for Your Majesty.
 3Let Your Majesty appoint officers in every province of your realm to assemble all the beautiful young virgins at the fortress Shushan, in the harem under the supervision of Hege, the king’s eunuch, guardian of the women.
 Let them be provided with their cosmetics.
 4And let the maiden who pleases Your Majesty be queen instead of Vashti.”
 The proposal pleased the king, and he acted upon it.

 5In the fortress Shushan lived a Jew by the name of Mordecai, son of Jair son of Shimei son of Kish, a Benjaminite.
-6[Kish] had been exiled from Jerusalem in the group that was carried into exile along with King Jeconiah of Judah, which had been driven into exile by King Nebuchadnezzar of Babylon.—7He was foster father to Hadassah—that is, Esther—his uncle’s daughter, for she had neither father nor mother.
+6[Kish] had been exiled from Jerusalem in the group that was carried into exile along with King Jeconiah of Judah, which had been driven into exile by King Nebuchadnezzar of Babylon.
+7He was foster father to Hadassah—that is, Esther—his uncle’s daughter, for she had neither father nor mother.
 The maiden was shapely and beautiful; and when her father and mother died, Mordecai adopted her as his own daughter.

 8When the king’s order and edict was proclaimed, and when many girls were assembled in the fortress Shushan under the supervision of Hegai,a Esther too was taken into the king’s palace under the supervision of Hegai, guardian of the women.
 9The girl pleased him and won his favor, and he hastened to furnish her with her cosmetics and her rations, as well as with the seven maids who were her due from the king’s palace; and he treated her and her maids with special kindness in the harem.
 10Esther did not reveal her people or her kindred, for Mordecai had told her not to reveal it.
 11Every single day Mordecai would walk about in front of the court of the harem, to learn how Esther was faring and what was happening to her.